Pakillo/grateful/README.md

-**grateful** can be used in one of two ways: (i) to generate a new document listing each package and their citations, or (ii) to build citation keys to incorporate into an existing RMarkdown/Quarto document.
+**grateful** can be used in one of two ways: (i) to generate a new document listing each package and their citations, or (ii) to build citation keys to incorporate into an existing R Markdown or Quarto document.

 Imagine a project where we are using the packages: *ggplot2* and *lme4*.
 We want to collect all the citations listed for these packages, as well